Complete Guide for CBSE Students

 (i) The State having lowest density of population. (ii) The oil refinery located in West Bengal. (iii) The major seaport located in Goa.

 Note: The following questions are for the BLIND CANDIDATES only, in lieu of

-(26.3) Which State of India has the smallest area?
+(26.3) Which state of India has the lowest density of population?

-(26.4) Name the Software Technology Park located in Madhya Pradesh.
+(26.4) Name the oil refinery located in West Bengal.